Dental Crowns – Phoenix, AZ

 Every single one of your teeth can be separated into two parts.
 The portion below the gum line is called the root and the portion above it is known as the crown.
 If the crown of one of your teeth becomes seriously damaged by decay or traumatic injury, then your dentist can protect the remaining structure with a dental crown.
 Crowns are also commonly known as dental caps, but by either name these restorations help to restore form and function.
-Once the process for receiving a dental crown is completed, you will not be able to tell the difference between your restored tooth and one of your natural teeth.
+Once the process for receiving dental crowns in our Phoenix, AZ dental office is completed, you will not be able to tell the difference between your restored tooth and one of your natural teeth.

 A dental crown can be appropriate for several restorative needs and is sometimes used for cosmetic purposes too.
 For instance, a crown can be used when: